-The IS 350's V-6 also underwhelmed.
-Even though it's rated a healthy 306 hp, it doesn't feel as quick as you'd expect — particularly on the highway.
-While the IS 350 easily keeps pace with highway traffic in general, when you need more oomph to pass, the V-6's reserve power is modest.
+The V6-powered IS 350 also underwhelmed.
+Even though it's rated a healthy 306 hp, it doesn't feel as quick and sporty as you'd expect — particularly on the highway.
+While the IS 350 easily keeps pace with highway traffic in general, when you need more oomph to pass, the V6's reserve power and lb-ft of torque is modest.

 In an era of powerful, responsive turbo four-cylinder engines, the IS 200t's underwhelming four-cylinder drivetrain is an outlier.